 Part 1: First Person Narratives (40 min. — 10:00 – 10:40am)

-The convening will open with 10 – 12 entrepreneurs introducing themselves to the 200-250 person audience at the Oakland Impact Hub.
+The convening will open with 10 – 12 entrepreneurs introducing themselves to the audience.
 One by one, each entrepreneur will tell their compelling story of challenges, empowerment, resilience, and hard realities, in two-three minutes.